ebrahimiG/SoftwareProject/README.md

 # DaraMovie Project (Archive) 🎞️
-This is a movie and series review website that also uses 🤖 __artificial intelligence__ to provide users with a better experience. this repo is about building and reporting the process.
+This is a movie and series review and recommendation website that also uses 🤖 __artificial intelligence__ to provide users with a better experience. this repo is about building and reporting the process.

 ## The Process